Manufacturing Traceability: Lot Tracking Guide

 Quality control and root cause analysis

 When a defect appears, traceability tells you where it started.
 Was it the material?
 The machine setup?
 A process deviation on second shift?
-Without traceability, you're guessing.
-With it, you're looking at data.

 This is faster and cheaper than scrapping an entire production run because you can't narrow down the source.